-All students who have not participated in Aalborg University's PBL introductory course during a Bachelor's degree at Aalborg University must attend the introductory course "Problem-based Learning and Project Management" at 1st semester.
-The student must pass the introductory course in order to participate in the 1st semester project examination.
+All students who have not participated in Aalborg University's PBL introductory course during their Bachelor's degree must attend the introductory course "Problem-based Learning and Project Management".
+The introductory course must be approved before the student can participate in the project exam.
 For further information, please see the Department of Planning's website.